 Unfortunately we are not able to accept paper applications, as our office is closed.
 Please contact our Membership team directly to find out about how best to manage applications.
 They can be reached at firstname.lastname@example.org

-This is up to the training provider, but we would recommend during this time of social distancing that they be counted.
+This is up to the training provider, but we would recommend during this time of social distancing that they be counted, and that the provider ensure that trainees are trained appropriately in working remotely.
 UKCP has acknowledged that there should be flexibility around trainees working remotely and will rely on organisational members to be supportive of their trainees while also ensuring no risk to clients.

 You should contact your college training standards committee if you are making changes to your curriculum or major changes to the structure of the programme.
-You don’t need to let UKCP or your college know about any changes you need to make in remote/online training.
+You don’t need to let UKCP or your college know about how you are training remotely, though we would encourage you to share your best practices and what has been working well for you so that this can be shared with the wider organisation.

 If you aren’t sure, please email the Regulation team at email@example.com and we can provide support and answer questions.